herrkraatz/react-unit-testing/README.md

         - Testing if a message component running in a progressive web app returns a success message from the database after writing to it.

 3. End-to-end Tests (E2E):
-    - End-to-end Test make sure that all components of an application and all Third-Party Software work together as expected.
+    - End-to-end Test make sure that ALL logical groups of an application and all Third-Party Software work together as expected.
     - The application should be tested with production data under real-time (stress) conditions against the test setup in order to do check performance as well.
     - The name End-to-end means that the communication and data transfer of the application works as expected from the one end (the client interface) throughout the other end (the database or another client interface) and vice versa.
     - Also called System Test